 1.1.a.
-The department's Executive Management Team (EMT) has set long-term goals through the agency statewide strategic planning process and the county planning process (as required by state law [§61-12-10]).
+The department's Executive Management Team (EMT) has set long-term goals through the agency statewide strategic planning process and the county planning process (as required by state law [§61-12-10]), in consultation with the Governor (as a cabinet agency).
 The strategic planning and county planning processes are basic two-way communication strategies.
 The mission, core values, guiding principles and overarching goals are determined with participation from the agency's external customers and internal staff.
-Long-term goals are deployed and communicated through any number of channels, including the county planning process, the formal committee structure of the local provider network, regional and statewide provider meetings, partnership meetings with various state agencies, legislative presentations, the agency's website, and various publications.
+Long-term goals are deployed and communicated through any number of channels, including the county planning process, the formal committee structure of the local provider network, regional and statewide provider meetings, partnership meetings with various state agencies, legislative presentations, the agency's web site, and various publications.
 These outlets also offer the opportunity for feedback and refinement.
-Internally, long-term goals have been deployed and communicated through full-staff, sectional and divisional meetings.
-Strategic planning is also used to set direction, performance expectations and organizational values.
+Internally, long-term goals have been deployed and communicated through full-staff, sectional, and divisional meetings.
+Strategic planning is also used to set direction, performance expectations, and organizational values.

-Short-term goals are identified, deployed and communicated through an EMT process that includes weekly meetings to address routine agency challenges and many of the aforementioned channels.
-Organizational values have been set, deployed and communicated in a comparable manner.
+Short-term goals are identified, deployed, and communicated through an EMT process that includes weekly meetings to address routine agency challenges and many of the aforementioned channels.
+Organizational values have been set, deployed, and communicated in a comparable manner.